tvheadend/tvheadend/docs/class/satip_server.md

 ### Custom M3U Playlist

-You may put your custom m3u playlist which is advertised to clients in your tvheadend's configuration directory - filename *satip.m3u*.
+You may put your custom m3u playlist which is advertised to clients in your tvheadend configuration directory - filename *satip.m3u*.

 ---